 Oncology Concentration

-The Oncology concentration is designed to provide current MSN student with a foundation of knowledge and skill for an advanced practice nursing role in the care of adults with cancer.
+The Oncology concentration is designed to provide current MSN students with a foundation of knowledge and skill for an advanced practice nursing role in the care of adults with cancer.

 The concentration is open to students in the Adult/Gerontology Acute Care Nurse Practitioner, Adult/Gerontology Primary Care Nurse Practitioner, and Family Nurse Practitioner specialties.
 Students in the Psychiatric–Mental Health Nurse Practitioner and Pediatric Nurse Practitioner- Primary Care, Pediatric Nurse Practitioner-Acute Care and Women’s Health Nurse Practitioner specialties must obtain permission from the concentration coordinator prior to applying to ensure placements are available.
 The concentration is not available to Nurse-Midwifery or Nurse-Midwifery/Women’s Health Nurse Practitioner students.